tomaztk/Python_programming/22/III. Hands-on Example- Modeling Real-World Objects (ATM).md

 **Output:**

 ```
-ATM at Main Street (City Bank) is now ON.
+ATM at Copova ulica, Ljubljana (NLB) is now ON.
-ATM at Main Street (City Bank) is now OFF.
+ATM at Copova ulica, Ljubljana (NLB) is now OFF.
 ```

 ---